 ‘The formation of matter’:

-The era of Fu Xi was without Chinese characters, these eight drawn images compare well with the characterless heavenly book.
+There were no Chinese characters at the era of Fu Xi , the eight drawn images compare well with the characterless heavenly book.
 Lao Zi in the 《Dao De Jing》 draws up a figurative metaphor:

 One gives birth to Two,